Terroir & the wine's chemistryPart 5 of 9

 Sukker, gæring og alkohol

 Welcome to the fifth part of the series Terroir & the chemistry of wine.
-We have looked at soil and climate, at acids and pH, at phenols and at the aroma compounds.
-Now we step into the engine room itself: fermentation, where the sugar of the grape becomes alcohol, and where a large part of the wine's character is actually created.
+We have looked at soil and climate, at acids and pH, at the phenols and at the aroma compounds.
+Now we come to the very heart of how wine comes to be: the process that turns sweet grape juice into wine.
+Fermentation.

 Hvad du lærer

-• How grape sugar is converted into alcohol through the yeast's metabolism
+• How grape sugar is converted into alcohol via the yeast's metabolism

-• What role the yeast plays, and how its metabolism works step by step
+• What role the yeast plays, and how its nutritional needs govern the process

-• Which by-products fermentation creates, and what they mean for aroma and mouthfeel
+• Which by-products fermentation forms, and what they mean for the wine

 From grape sugar to alcohol